HUNTINGTON’S DISEASE AND THE ETHICS OF PREDICTIVE TESTING

 Since HD can be avoided only if carriers do not have children, a simple solution would seem to be to test people who have an HD member in their family for the HD gene before symptoms appear (presymptomatic testing).
 Such testing would enable couples to make intelligent choices about procreation and allow others to plan for their futures.
-Researchers have discovered, however, that the testing of individuals for HD before thay have symptoms is problematic on many fronts and fraught with problems and wide-ranging consequences.
+Researchers have discovered, however, that testing presymptomatic individuals for HD is problematic on many fronts and fraught with issues that have wide-ranging consequences.

 Although genetic testing of newborns for phenylketonuria and adults for the recessive sickle cell anemia gene has been in place for many years, past testing offers few insights applicable to the presymptomatic testing of individuals for the HD gene.
 Medical practitioners and patients themselves wonder if it makes sense to tell a person with no symptoms that he or she will surely get a disease for which there is not yet treatment or a cure.